 - Q. The enrolment system is asking me to purchase the Sage Accpac with my enrolment into BC1 (or FA3).
 Do I need it?

-A. Sage Accpac is required for both the BC1 and FA3 courses.
-If you completed FA2 with CGA, you will have received Accpac automatically with your course materials and may use it for BC1 and FA3.
+A. Sage Accpac is required for the BC1 course.
+If you completed FA2 with CGA, you will have received Accpac automatically with your course materials and may use it for BC1.
 If it has been a long time since you took FA2 with CGA, you have misplaced your Accpac, or you took FA2 outside of CGA, then you must check “yes” to order the Accpac software when prompted by the enrolment system.

 - Q. What does “concurrent enrolment” mean?